OneKE

 -v your_local_model_path:/app/model/your_model_name \

-We offer three quick-start options.
+We offer two quick-start options.
 Choose your preferred method to swiftly explore OneKE with predefined examples.

 Note: